peninsular Malaysia (Kedah, Perak, Pahang, Selangor, Negeri Sembilan, Melaka, Johor); +Singapore

 How many threatened species are in peninsular Malaysia (Kedah, Perak, Pahang, Selangor, Negeri Sembilan, Melaka, Johor); +Singapore?

-peninsular Malaysia (Kedah, Perak, Pahang, Selangor, Negeri Sembilan, Melaka, Johor); +Singapore has 1,243 threatened species recorded in the SpeciesRadar database — 220 of those are Critically Endangered (CR), facing an extremely high risk of extinction.
+peninsular Malaysia (Kedah, Perak, Pahang, Selangor, Negeri Sembilan, Melaka, Johor); +Singapore has 1,243 threatened species recorded on SpeciesRadar — 222 of those are Critically Endangered, facing an extremely high risk of extinction.
 The figures combine IUCN Red List data with national red list assessments where available.

 What is the most endangered species in peninsular Malaysia (Kedah, Perak, Pahang, Selangor, Negeri Sembilan, Melaka, Johor); +Singapore?

-Among the 220 Critically Endangered species in peninsular Malaysia (Kedah, Perak, Pahang, Selangor, Negeri Sembilan, Melaka, Johor); +Singapore, Condaminea glabrata is one of the most at-risk — featured prominently on the country dashboard.
-The full list of CR species is filterable on the country page.
+Among the 222 Critically Endangered species in peninsular Malaysia (Kedah, Perak, Pahang, Selangor, Negeri Sembilan, Melaka, Johor); +Singapore, Marila spiciformis is one of the most at-risk — featured prominently on the country dashboard.
+The full list of Critically Endangered species is filterable on the Species tab.

 What protected areas exist in peninsular Malaysia (Kedah, Perak, Pahang, Selangor, Negeri Sembilan, Melaka, Johor); +Singapore?

-peninsular Malaysia (Kedah, Perak, Pahang, Selangor, Negeri Sembilan, Melaka, Johor); +Singapore has 33 protected areas catalogued in SpeciesRadar, sourced from WDPA and national designations.
-Notable sites include Crocker Range, Tasek Chini, Payar Island Marine Park, Perhentian Islands Marine Park, Pulau Tioman Marine Park and 28 others.
+peninsular Malaysia (Kedah, Perak, Pahang, Selangor, Negeri Sembilan, Melaka, Johor); +Singapore has 33 protected areas catalogued on SpeciesRadar, sourced from the WDPA and national designations.
+Notable sites include Crocker Range, Tasek Chini, Payar Island Marine Park, and Perhentian Islands Marine Park, among 29 others.
+The full list is sortable and downloadable on the Protected Areas tab.